tetsuoo-online/comfyui-too-xmp-metadata/README.md

   - The extracted metadata value as a string

 ### Write XMP Metadata (Lossless)
-This node adds XMP metadata to an existing image file without altering the image data, preserving the original format and timestamps.
+This node adds XMP metadata to an existing image file without altering the image data, making the image practically the same size as the original (+ a few bits for the text) but also preserving the original format and timestamps.

 - **Inputs**:
   - `input_image_path`: Path to the original image file